DingWB/cemba_data/README.md

 yap-gcp prepare_mapping --fastq_prefix gs://mapping_example/test_gcp_hisat3n --config_path config.ini --aligner hisat-3n --chunk_size 6 --job_name='mapping' --env_name='yap' --n_jobs=8
 # folder mapping_gcp_tmp will be created (default folder name)
 # view and edit run_mapping.yaml; Note: remember to copy reference to VM machine
+# When one want to run the jobs on multiple nodes, please change num_nodes and use --node_rank "$SKYPILOT_NODE_RANK"'
+# to tell yap-gcp run_mapping which node and batch it is running
-# when set node_rank < 0, for example, -1, will run with only 1 node, chunk_size is overwrite.
+# when set node_rank < 0, for example, -1, will run with only 1 node, chunk_size is overwritten.
 # remember to change instance type
 sky spot launch -y -n mapping run_mapping.yaml
 # or: sky launch -y -n mapping run_mapping.yaml